 Symptoms often appear 12 to 72 hours after you are infected.
 Symptoms include:

-Most people get better within 5 to 7 days.
+Most otherwise healthy people get better within 5 to 7 days.
 You will usually not need antibiotics (drugs that treat bacterial infections).
 However, if you have other medical problems, you may need antibiotics if bacteria move from your intestines to other parts of your body.
 Treatment is with fluids, and it is important to drink plenty of them while you are recovering.
 This helps prevent dehydration.
-Don't take antidiarrheal medication unless your doctor tells you to.
-This medication can prevent your body from getting rid of the bacteria.
+Don't take antidiarrheal medicine unless your healthcare provider tells you to.
+This medicine can prevent your body from getting rid of the bacteria.
 It can also make the illness last longer.

 No improvement in symptoms after 2 days

 Signs of dehydration (dry, sticky mouth; decreased urine output; very dark urine)

 Follow these steps to reduce your chances of getting or passing on Salmonella infection:

 Wash your hands well with soap and warm water.
 Do this often.
 Make sure to wash before preparing meals.
 Wash after going to the bathroom, changing diapers, or handling pets or other animals.
 Teach your child to do the same.